 You also need to be aware that even if the court finds in your favour, it will not pursue the money for you.
 It is up to you to do that and, if the other side still refuses to pay, you could find yourself no better off — or back in court.

 If you are owed less than £5,000, you can go through the small claims track of your local county court — commonly, if mistakenly, referred to as the small claims court.
-Details of your local court can be found at www.hmcourts-service.gov.uk, or you can make a claim online at moneyclaim.gov.uk.
+You can make a claim via your local court or online at moneyclaim.gov.uk.
 You must pay a small fee to start a claim, which varies according to the size of the unpaid bill.

 For unpaid bills between £5,000 and £25,000, claims must be issued in a county court, while for claims of more than £25,000 there is also the option of going through the High Court.
 A solicitor is useful for both these routes.
 In Scotland, small claims are dealt with by the sheriff court.
 More details are available on the Scottish court’s website (scotcourts.gov.uk).